Best Lawn Fertilizer (2026): Top Picks by Grass Type & Season

 Most homeowners choose between granular and liquid lawn fertilizers, or use a mix of both.
 Granular fertilizers come in pellets or prills.
 They are usually applied with a broadcast or drop spreader and are popular because they provide slow, controlled feeding.
 They are forgiving, and they make it easier to cover large areas evenly.

 Liquid fertilizers are mixed with water and sprayed onto the lawn.
 They are absorbed more quickly, which makes them excellent for fast green-up, mid-season corrections, or foliar feeding.
 However, they require more precision with mixing and application.
 Many homeowners rely on granular products for routine feedings, then use a liquid fertilizer once or twice for quick results or problem spots during the season.
+For a liquid-first program, see our best liquid lawn fertilizer guide.

 There are several lawn fertilizer types to choose from, and each has its own strengths.
 Understanding how these products release nutrients, how they affect your soil, and what they cost over time will help you decide which is the top lawn fertilizer strategy for your yard, not just a single product on a shelf.